rkish3721/Eng3/README.md

 ![Screenshot 2024-03-28 113140](https://github.com/ldengel3718/Engr3/assets/143533539/a905cb7f-c777-4544-80da-94644b0a287d)

 ### Part Link
 https://cvilleschools.onshape.com/documents/fa1ce5a92c7f41be972212e2/w/7742c39d70ca113353fe7592/e/d0b1e1f45cf057de39f2c453
 ### Reflection
 This assignment was the hardest one out of all the Onshape assignments.
-I struggled with the measurements when they changed.
-For other students i would say to start with the bottom and top caps and then move to the interior parts.
+I struggled with making the top section and getting the dimensions correct.
+I also struggled with the pillars on the side ad getting the circles correct on the bottom of them.
+I recommend to start with the top and bottom caps first, then move to the middle to do the blunger part.